-Figure 3.12 Owenmore forestry by ownership
+Figure 3.12 Owencarrow forestry by ownership

-Figure 3.13 Owenmore forestry by planting period
+Figure 3.13 Owencarrow forestry by planting period

-Forest species are mainly of the coniferous type, largely Sitka Spruce and Japanese larch.
-The forest areas include some small areas of Broadleaf including Birch.

-An analysis of the age structure of the forest stands indicates that about 11% of the forestry was planted prior to 1990.
-These forest stands were planted without the benefit of the Forest Service guidance documents and codes of practice.
-In addition the national Irish Forestry Service (IFS) soils map indicates that this forestry was largely planted on peat soils and peaty gleys/peaty podsol soils.
-The afforestation technique used before 1990 generally resulted in significant drainage of the area, direct connectivity of the drainage network to the main watercourses and planting right down to stream edge.
+Forest species are mainly of the coniferous type, largely Sitka Spruce and Lodgepole Pine.
+An analysis of the age structure of the forest stands indicates that about 98% of the coniferous forestry was planted prior to 1990.
+This is significant as forest planted prior to this date were largely planted without the benefit of the Forest Service guidance documents and codes of practice.
+In addition the national Irish Forestry Service (IFS) soils map indicates that this forestry was largely planted on peat type soils.
+The afforestation technique used generally resulted in significant drainage of the area, direct connectivity of the drainage network to the main watercourses and planting right down to stream or lake edge.
 No buffer zones would have been provided.

-Main pressures from forestry in the Owenmore catchment
+Main pressures from forestry in the Owencarrow catchment

-The main pressures from forest stands identified in the Owenmore catchment are
+The main pressures from forest stands identified in the Owencarrow catchment are

 - Nutrient enrichment from ground and aerial fertilisation: Conifer forest growing on nutrient poor soils like peat may require an application of phosphorous fertiliser to achieve the required yield class.
 Peat soils have poor P retention properties and hence fertilisation poses a risk of nutrient loss to the receiving waters. - Nutrient enrichment from brash decay post felling: Brash decay post clearfelling can potentially release nutrient, both N and P. - Sediment loss: Forestry operations associated with harvesting, such as roading and clearfelling can give rise to significant loss of sediment particularly on highly erodible soil types. - Further investigation is required into the potential impacts of increased dissolved organic carbon (DOC) on pearl mussel habitats.
-DOC may support biofilms of heterotrophs that. similar to the impact of macroalgae, could prevent the free exchange of oxygenated water between the water column and the substratum and result in the deposition of significant quantities of detritus on the river bed.
+DOC may support biofilms of heterotrophs that, similar to the impact of macroalgae, could prevent the free exchange of oxygenated water between the water column and the substratum and result in the deposition of significant quantities of detritus on the river bed.
 Increases in DOC concentrations in surface waters have been reported across eastern North America and northern and central Europe in recent times (Evans et al., 2005; Monteith et al., 2007).
 The global increases in DOC have been linked to climate change, deposition chemistry (particularly acid deposition) and changes in land use.
 It has also been suggested that extensive conifer afforestation may exert some influence on DOC generation through increased litter production and mineralisation; and that this effect may be more significant following felling (Evans et al., 2005).
 It is considered that one of the most likely mechanisms for increased DOC in Irish surface waters is increased decomposition of peat as a result of drainage.
 Draining peat also increases water movement through the soil and, thereby, may increase the rate of DOC loss to surface water.
 The effect of peat drainage on DOC concentrations in surface waters warrants significant further research. - Pesticide use.
 Both insecticides and herbicides are used at afforestation and replanting stages for coniferous forestry.
 Insecticides, such as cypermethrin, are used at re establishment stage (replanting) on post-clearfelled sites to limit attack of the pine weevil (Hylobius abietus) a devastating pest of young conifer stands.
 Potential exists for losses of insecticide to the aquatic environment.